 2. Respect your limits.
 Much has already been mentioned about investor psychology and the role it plays in their return performance.
 A plan is made to be followed and discipline will be of the essence.
 At some point we have all been victims of “loss aversion”.
 It is quite probable that while facing a loss, an inner voice tells you, this stock will bounce back, just hold on.
 On the other hand, when one of your positions is thriving, that little voice suggests to sell and collect the gains.
 That’s why you should fine-tune your model, incorporate stress scenarios or set trend-following objectives, automatize, and let it ride.

 3. Write it down.
 Keeping a journal helps you travel through time, it gives you context of what you were thinking when deciding to buy a certain stock, and what were your initial assumptions.
 In case of reaching a target level or stop loss, you can analyze why one of these was reached, or if it actually happened because of something unexpected, if so, you can begin to increase your stock of “unexpected”.

 4. Learn to learn and keep learning.
 Nowadays the sources are plentiful, there is an innumerable amount of courses, and the famous “Mr Market” gives a daily lecture, you better be in the classroom and listen carefully.
 Seek to learn from your mistakes, and also from your successes, they usually happen for unexpected reasons.
 Remember that performance is a mixture of luck and skill, remember to recognize each one of them.

 Regarding the performance of this strategy, out of the 627 trade ideas, 63 percent were winners.
-From October 12, 2012 to January 16, 2018, our portfolio gained 62.9 percent, net of commissions, against an 18.8 percent hiker by the CPI in the period.
+From October 12, 2012 to January 16, 2018, our portfolio gained 62.9 percent, net of commissions, against an 18.8 percent hike posted by its benchmark, the IPC, in the period.